Rainbow, Victoria: Today

 Rainbow is a small commercial centre for the surrounding agricultural area.
 To its south is Victoria's largest freshwater lake, Lake Hindmarsh.
 To its north are Lake Albacutya, which is usually dry but a Ramsar-listed bird habitat; and Wyperfeld National Park.
 Rainbow is a useful base from which tourists, especially birdwatchers, can explore the surrounding region.
 It is notable for its unique main street, which incorporates a central strip of parkland.

 Despite its remoteness, Rainbow prides itself on community involvement.
 There are football, netball, cricket, golf, bowls and volleyball clubs, arts groups, a community learning group, service clubs and a proactive town committee.
 Local businesses include a baker, butcher, chemist, modern supermarket, stock and station agents, a weekly newspaper (the Rainbow-Jeparit Argus) and a service station.
 There is also a police station.

-With its neighbouring township Jeparit, Rainbow has a football team, Jeparit-Rainbow, competing in the Horsham District Football League.
+With neighbouring townships Jeparit, Hopetoun, and Beulah, Rainbow has a football and netball club, the Southern Mallee Thunder, competing in the Wimmera Football Netball League.

 Rainbow has one school, Rainbow P-12 College at 17 Albert Street.
 Established in January 2015 from the former primary and secondary schools, it serves students from nearby farms and towns, from Years foundation (prep) to 12 (VCE).
 The former Rainbow Primary School for younger students was co-located to the site of the secondary college in 2011, in a new $3.5 million building.
 P-12 college was established following a process of community consultation.

 Golfers play at the course of the Rainbow Golf Club on Nhill Road.

-In November 2022, owner Graham Francis registered Australia-wide the name "King Charles III Hotel" after recently renovating the hotel and painting it light-blue with white accenting and establish an AirBNB.
+In November 2022, owner Graham Francis registered Australia-wide the name "King Charles III Hotel" after recently renovating the hotel and painting it light-blue with white accenting and establishing an AirBNB.
 The hotel was established as the Kenmare Wine Saloon in 1894, before moving to Rainbow in 1906 when it officially became the Rainbow Royal Hotel.